top of page

 This awareness gives you the opportunity to:

 Grief is rarely linear.
 A new loss can awaken echoes of the past, reminding you of how much you’ve endured.
-Instead of seeing these moments as setbacks, try viewing them as invitations: chances to acknowledge your resilience, care for yourself, and, if needed, lean on others for comfort.
+Instead of seeing these moments as setbacks, try viewing them as invitations.
+They are chances to acknowledge your resilience, care for yourself, and, if needed, lean on others for comfort.

 Dr. Sayanti Bhattacharya MD, MS